rikaklassen/fundraising/texts/buymeacoffee.md

 Note: Trying to keep bestie as safe as possible during the COVID surges.
 This HEPA filter is recommended by Aaron Collins (@masknerd) on Twitter.
 Or contribute to the COVID fund: https://www.paypal.me/bglamours.

 Confirmation Message: Thank you for keeping bestie safe!
+##### Help with COVID safety net (for bestie)
+Price: $2000

+Note: Bestie doesn't want to go to work while there are over a 1 000 cases in Winnipeg at the moment.
+Or help her here: paypal.me/bglamours.

+Confirmation Message: Thank you for keeping bestie safe!
 #### Employment Safety Net
 ##### Two nights off to take care of dogs (for bestie)
 Price: $320